Getting Started in a Nutshell

 also prints this message:

-So, let’s go on feeding it with service definitions.
-Following the best practice of single-purposed services, we’ll define two services for different use cases.
+So, let's go on feeding it with two service definitions for different use cases:

-One for Admins to Maintain Books and Authors
+- An AdminService for administrators to maintain Books and Authors

 using { sap.capire.bookshop as my } from '../db/schema';